Faizan-Khanx/TelegramOSINT/README.md

 ---
 ## About the Repository

-This repository focuses on Telegram OSINT (Open Source Intelligence) resources.
-It provides tools, blogs, bots, browser extensions, and more, with a strong emphasis on **OPSEC (Operational Security)**.
-Always consider using **virtual machines, disposable devices, VPNs, and proper settings** to maintain privacy.
+This repository provides a comprehensive collection of tools, guides, and resources for conducting Open Source Intelligence (OSINT) investigations using Telegram.
+It includes tools for analyzing chats and channels, bots, browser extensions, and custom search engines.
+With a strong focus on OPSEC, it also offers tips on secure practices like using VPNs, virtual machines, and disposable devices.
+The repository is ideal for researchers and investigators aiming to uncover information efficiently and securely on Telegram.

+Explore the structured sections, including Google dorks, blogs, and even video tutorials, making it a go-to resource for mastering Telegram OSINT.

 ---